berbaroovez/berbaroovez/README.md

 ### Hi there 👋

 ## Web Apps
-- emotefinder a website to help you find which BTTV and FFZ emotes are activated in a streamers channel
+- [Emote Finder](https://emotefinder.com) a website to help you find which BTTV and FFZ emotes are activated in a streamers channel

 ## Info :D